 “Worldwide the models made by Triumph-Adler can get confusing – same machine, multiple models.
 Quite apart from it’s own corporate lines Triumph (mainly Germany), Adler (worldwide), Royal (US) & Imperial (UK), you then had all these sub-models such as Alpha, Gabriele, Satellite etc. Gabriele was an Adler portable brand for many years and very well respected.

 I was immediately impressed with the model we had which was the TA Gabriele 9009, equal to your Satellite.
 The TA SE310 came not too long after and further models not long behind.

 Then it also appeared as the IBM 6715 Action Writer, and also Xerox has one or two models.
 The Xerox 6002 had an LCD so this is most likely similar to the SE310, whereas IBM never had an LCD model sourced from TA.
 I do not know if Xerox had a non-LCD model, the 6002 is the only one I have a picture of.”

 Xerox did have a non-LCD model (in fact they had several).
 The aforementioned Xerox 575 for example:

 And I found this photo of a Xerox 6001 on a Russian auction site…

 Xerox 6001 (Russian)

-It seems clear then that these Xerox 575, 6001 and 6002 electronic typewriters were sourced from what was then TA Adler-Royal – as were the IBM 6715 Action Writers sold by IBM …
+The Xerox 575 is a Xerox-made machine, whereas the 6001 and 6002 electronic typewriters were sourced from what was then TA Adler-Royal – as were the IBM 6715 Action Writers sold by IBM …

 IBM 6715 Action Writer (circa 1985)